Skip to main content

 Filtering for “Usable” Profiles:

-• After normalization, for the USA and Canada we apply some filters to profiles before displaying them in Lightcast products.
+After normalization, for we apply some filters to profiles before displaying them in Lightcast products.
 Profiles are filtered out if they meet one or more of these conditions:

-• We do not know the person’s state/province/territory of residence
+• We do not know the person’s nation of residence

 • The profile does not have a job history, education history, or skills